timburr1/timburr1.github.io/_posts/2020-03-01-pathfinder-resources.md

 **Step 1—Assign Leadership:** Assign PCs or NPCs to any vacant leadership roles or change the roles being filled by particular PCs or closely allied NPCs (see Leadership Roles).
 **Step 2—Claim and Abandon Hexes:** For your kingdom to grow, you must claim additional hexes.
 You can only claim a hex that is adjacent to at least 1 other hex in your kingdom.
 Before you can claim it, the hex must first be explored, then cleared of monsters and dangerous hazards (see Steps 2 and 3 of Founding a Settlement for more details).
 Then, to claim the hex, spend 1 BP; this establishes the hex as part of your kingdom and increases your kingdom’s Size by 1.
 You may abandon any number of hexes to reduce your kingdom’s Size (which you may wish to do to manage Consumption).
 Doing so increases Unrest by 1 for each hex abandoned (or by 4 if the hex contained a settlement).
 This otherwise functions like losing a hex due to unrest (see Step 4 of the Upkeep Phase).
+**Step 3—Establish and Improve Cities:** Prepare land for city districts and then purchase new buildings for your kingdom’s cities.
+The building’s adjustments to your nation apply immediately.
+You can also destroy buildings at this time in order to clear a space to build something new; if you destroy a building, don’t forget to remove its benefits from your kingdom’s statistics!
+Improvement Edicts tells you the maximum number of buildings you can construct in your kingdom per turn.
+The first House, Mansion, Noble Villa, or Tenement your kingdom builds each turn does not count against that limit.
 **Step 4—Build Terrain Improvements:** You may spend BP to build terrain improvements like Farms, Forts, Roads, Mines, and Quarries.
 You may also prepare a hex for constructing a settlement.
 Depending on the site, this may involve clearing trees, moving boulders, digging sanitation trenches, and so on.
-**Step 5—Create and Improve Settlements:** You may create a settlement in a claimed hex.
-You may a building in any settlement in your kingdom.
-The list of available building types begins.
-When a building is completed, apply its modifiers to your kingdom sheet.
-Table: Improvement Edicts tells you the maximum number of buildings you can construct in your kingdom per turn.
-The first House, Mansion, Noble Villa, or Tenement your kingdom builds each turn does not count against that limit.
-**Step 6—Create Army Units:** You may create, expand, equip, or repair army units (see Mass Combat).
+**Step 5—Create Army Units:** You may create, expand, equip, or repair army units (see Mass Combat).
-**Step 7—Issue Edicts:** Select or adjust your edict levels (see Edicts).
+**Step 6—Issue Edicts:** Select or adjust your edict levels (see Edicts).
 **Example:** Jessica’s kingdom has no vacant leadership roles, so nothing happens in Step 1.
 The leaders don’t want to spend BP and increase Size right now, so in Step 2 they don’t claim any hexes.
 In Step 3, the leaders construct a Farm in one of the kingdom’s prepared hexes (Consumption –2, Treasury –2 BP).
 In Steps 5 and 6, the leaders continue to be frugal and do not construct settlement improvements or create armies.
 In Step 7, the leaders issue a Holiday edict of one national holiday (Loyalty +1, Consumption +1) and set the Promotion edict level to “none” (Stability –1, Consumption +0).
 Looking ahead to the Income Phase, Jessica realizes that an average roll for her Economy check would be a failure (10 on the 1d20 + 52 Economy – 4 Unrest = 58, less than the Control DC of 60), which means there’s a good chance the kingdom won’t generate any BP this turn.
 She decides to set the Taxation edict to “heavy” (Economy +3, Loyalty –4).
 At the end of this phase, the kingdom has Economy 55, Loyalty 42, Stability 55, Unrest 4, Consumption 4, and Treasury 5 BP.

 **Income Phase**